menu icon

 Cornelia Parker: Moon Lands On Jupiter 2009

-Moon Lands on Jupiter is a plaque, situated in Jupiter Artland’s ha-ha (a recessed boundary wall), that commemorates Parker’s Nocturne (A Moon Landing).
+Moon Lands on Jupiter is a plaque, situated in Jupiter Artland’s ha-ha (a recessed boundary wall), that commemorates Parker’s Nocturne (A Moon Landing), a firework display that incorporated parts of a lunar meteorite, so that pieces of the moon were scattered on the grounds of Jupiter Artland.

 The artwork was designed to mimic the appearance of an English National Trust sign.
 The traditional National Trust sign is usually silver with black writing, featuring a cluster of green oak leaves as a motif.
-Using the same sign makers, Parker reversed their imagery, creating a black plaque with silver letters, that bears the image of a full moon.
+Using the same sign makers, Parker reversed their imagery, creating a black plaque with silver letters that bears an image of a full moon.

 Alongside Moon Lands on Jupiter and Nocturne (A Moon Landing) , Jupiter Artland’s permanent collection includes another artwork by Parker titled Landscape with Gun and Tree.